Mobile County Treasury Emergency Rental and Utility Assistance (TERA)

 - The landlord is encouraged (but not required) to consider providing an additional period of time (e.g., 30 to 90 days) for non-eviction over and above the period covered by any TERA payment.”

-Beginning May 15, 2021, subject to availability of undoing, application review has shifted to the order of submission with priority given to those cases which include rent and/or rent and utility payments, rather than utility payments only.
+Beginning May 15, 2021, subject to availability of funding, application review shifted to the order of submission with priority given to those cases, which include rent and/or rent and utility payments, rather than utility payments only.
+In addition, priority for TERA2 funding will be given to those applicants who qualify under the Eviction Prevention Program and those seeking additional funding to supplement prior assistance to maintain housing (also see Eviction Prevention Program – COVID).

 U.S. Department of Treasury